Battery-Intelligence-Lab/galv/documentation/FirstTimeQuickSetup.md

 # First Time Quick Setup

 This section describes the command line commands you will need to run to set up the system for the first time.
-It is assumed you have `docker` and `docker-compose` installed, if you don't you will need to install them and have them available in you command line.
+It is assumed you are logged into the server machine that you wish to use, using the user account that you want to run the server with, and have `docker` and `docker-compose` installed and available on your command-line.

+The steps below have been tested in a bash shell on a server running Ubuntu.
+The entire application has been dockerised, so can in theory be used on other operating systems with minimal modification.
+However, the `crontab` and `systemd` instructions below are specific to the Linux operating system.

 ## Setup global environment variables